kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 ## Authorization

 The AddonsConfiguration and ClusterAddonsConfiguration custom resources allow you to define authorization as part of the URL.
 For more details, read the [go-getter protocols](https://github.com/hashicorp/go-getter/blob/master/README.md#general-all-protocols) description.
-Using sensitive information, like a password, directly in the URL is a not good approach.
-This can be solved by putting such data in a Secret resource and take advantage of a templating.
-You can use placeholders which refers to keys in the Secret.
+Using sensitive information, such as passwords, directly in the URL is a not a good approach.
+This can be solved by putting such data in a Secret resource and taking advantage of templating.
+You can use placeholders which refer to keys in the Secret.
 For example:
 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1
 kind: ClusterAddonsConfiguration